About the Author

 The main selling point is that the work is on a temporary basis, meaning there’s no long-term commitment and you can try new jobs to see if you enjoy them without having to dive in headfirst.

-It’s also a chance to upskill in something different and gain valuable experience which can be referenced on your CV.
+It’s also a chance to upskill in something different and gain valuable experience which can be referenced on your CV, depending on what sort of seasonal work you pick up!

 Seasonal employment also allows you to fill in any unemployment or missing income gaps you might have.
 This might be particularly useful if you’re worried about gaps in your National Insurance record affecting your entitlement to the State Pension in the future.